west-code-development/West/Doc/manual.rst

    * - **Default**
      - 1
    * - **Description**
-     - Number PDEP eigenpotentials to read/use.
+     - Number of PDEP eigenpotentials to read/use.

 .. data:: westpp_r0